willGraham01/TrawidoksLegacy/characters/paige-fleetfoot.md

 ## Backstory

+Paige's backstory beyond the recent events in Trawidok is entirely customisable.
+They are not a major character in the events of the story, primarily serving the role of the "quest giver".

+FIXME either include recent events, or redirect to the right part of the story.

 ## Appearance & Personality

 Paige wears travelling clothes; practical road leathers with an overcoat, hiking boots that border on military-grade, and a beret-like cap with a feather through it.